Allen-Bartley/personal-portfolio/README.md

 ## 🎯 Professional Summary

 - 12+ years in technical support across ISP, enterprise, and financial sectors
-- 95%+ CSAT scores in Tier 1/2 support environments
+- High CSAT scores in Tier 1 support environments
 - Home lab enthusiast with virtualization, VPN, and AI deployment setups
 - Currently pursuing a dual-degree BS/MS in IT through WGU's accelerated program
 - Passionate about tech education, infrastructure documentation, and storytelling